Lloma de Betxí

 The Lloma de Betxí is a Bronze Age archaeological site in the municipality of Paterna (Valencian Community (Spain).
 It is on the top of a hill at 99m over the sea level and 30m over the surroundings.
 It is in the county of Paterna, nearby the Turia river, close to Valencia city.
 The chronology of the site: 1800 – 1300 B.C., part of the Valencian Bronze Age.

 Historiography and Excavation

 The first information about the site appeared in 1928 and the author was Gómez Serrano.
-The next reference was included in the Enciclopedia de la Región Valenciana, in 1973.
+The next reference was included in the Gran Enciclopedia de la Región Valenciana, in 1973.

 The first excavation was carried out in 1984 by Helena Bonet, Joan Bernabeu and María Jesús de Pedro.
 The excavations continued since 1985, under the management of María Jesús de Pedro, and ended in 2013.
 The recovered material was placed into the Museo de Prehistoria and Servicio de Investigación Prehistórica of the Valencian government.